DNA phenotyping: Predicted phenotypes

 More recently, companies such as Parabon NanoLabs and Identitas have begun offering forensic DNA phenotyping services for U.S. and international law enforcement.
 However, the science behind the commercial services offered by Parabon NanoLabs has been criticized as it has not been subjected to scrutiny in peer-reviewed scientific publications.
 It has been suggested that it is not known "whether their ability to estimate a face’s appearance is better than chance, or if it’s an approximation based on what we know about ancestry”.

 DNA phenotyping is often referred to as a "biologic witness," a play on the term eye-witness.
 Just as an eye-witness may describe the appearance of a person of interest, the DNA left at a crime scene can be used to discover the physical appearance of the person who left it.
 This allows DNA phenotyping to be used as an investigative tool to help guide the police when searching for suspects.
 DNA phenotyping can be particularly helpful in cold cases, where there may not be a current lead.
-However, it is not a method used to help incarcerate suspects, as more tradition forensic measures are better suited for this.
+However, it is not a method used to help incarcerate suspects, as more traditional forensic measures are better suited for this.